 Much like semi-trucks, garbage trucks have very limited visibility.
 If you are driving or walking near a garbage truck, be aware of their blind spots directly behind and to the right of the truck.

 What to Do After a Garbage Truck Wreck

 A police report will not only hold your information, it will also hold the complete information of the driver that was conducting the garbage truck.
 This is vital, since it will show what company the driver works for and can bring the driver’s record into account.
 Also, a police report can note if you have been medically injured as a result of the crash.
 By noting the setting of the accident, detailing how the accident took place, and getting information from possible witnesses, it can be a strong, well-document indicator of what actually happened.
 In short, a police report is great evidence to use when filing your claim.

 Take lots of pictures of the accident, damages to both vehicles and your injuries.
 Pictures strengthen a case by proving how badly you were injured, who was at fault for the wreck, the conditions of the road, etc.

 Bringing it Together

 Getting into a wreck with a garbage truck isn't like wrecking with another passenger vehicle, since garbage trucks are owned by the city and operated by city employees.
-Because of this, I'd advise you to hire a personal injury attorney to help you sort through your legal rights and the city's requirements for filing a claim.
+Because of this, I'd advise you to hire a Fort Worth personal injury lawyer to help you sort through your legal rights and the city's requirements for filing a claim.